PriyaPalak/PriyaPalak/README.md

 ## Hi there! 🙋‍♀️

-I am Priya Palak, a data analyst working at United Airlines.
+I am Priya Palak, an incoming data analyst working at United Airlines.

 ### ✨ About me in 30 seconds ✨